 Why are Ants in my Plants, Pots and Soil?

 The answer is simple.
 Ants are extremely smart insects and ALWAYS have a good motive for inhabiting your plants, pots or soil.
 The two most likely reasons are for:

-If you see them ON your plants, it’s likely because they have found a source of food.
-Ants are a clue you have a bigger problem.
+If you see little black ants ON your plants, it’s likely because they have found a source of food.
+Ants are often a clue you have a bigger problem.
 Don’t shoot the messenger!
-They are just the couriers delivering you a message.
+They are just the ‘couriers’ delivering you a message.
 They’ll take you straight to it.
 By being more observant, you’ll understand what they’re doing and why.
-Assuming they are harming your plant may be a BIG mistake, because you only have part of the picture!
+Assuming they are harming your plant may be a BIG mistake because you only have part of the picture!

 So, instead of treating them as the enemy to be killed, learn to value their presence.
 Why?
 Because they have alerted you to the problem you really need to deal with!
 Micro gardening is about looking at details; learning to understand who, what, where and why things happen and ‘joining the dots.’

 The Link between Ants, Pests and Disease